๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 4. Bologna, Modena and Parma

-๐Ÿ‡ฎ๐Ÿ‡น Known for: Bologna, Modena and Parma are located in the Emilia-Romagna region, which is known to have some of the best local restaurants in the world, so they’re great for food lovers.
+Bologna, Modena, and Parma are well-known cities located in the Emilia-Romagna region.
+The region is known to have some of the best local restaurants in the world, so they’re great places to stop for food lovers.

 A plate full of cured meat with a glass of red wine.